blackdiamand/blackdiamand.github.io/_posts/2022-01-05-alaska-game-theory.markdown

 ## Conclusion
 Running multiple candidates of similar ideologies is usually detrimental due to ballot exhaustion and inefficient resource allocation.
 Coordination between candidates with similar ideologies is key.

+And finally, RCV has a marginally good to highly positive effect on enabling more agreeable candidates to win!
+There is no scenario where the partisan primary system produces more representative winners than RCV.